cinecert/mxf-digest/readme.md

 ### Canonical Encoding

 The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form "urn:smpte:mxf-digest:&lt;b58-digits&gt;", where "mxf-digest" is a registered NSS as defined in this document, and &lt;b58-digits&gt; is the Base58 encoding of the binary value of the sequence digest.
-The Base58 encoding shall be interpreted as defined in the section "C4 Base58" in ST 2114 (Sec.
-5.1 in the 2017 edition.)
+The Base58 encoding shall be interpreted as defined in SMPTE ST 2114, Sec.
+5.1 "C4 Base58".

 #### Example